Fr3shDev/Fr3shDev/README.md

 I'm also looking forward to become an open source contributor.

 - 🔭 I’m currently working on my technical skills
-- 🌱 I’ve been learning backend development with PHP/Laravel for a while now.
+- 🌱 I’ve been learning backend development with PHP/Laravel for a while now and nosql database technologies..
 - 👯 I’m looking to collaborate on projects as a backend developer remotely.
 <!--- 🤔 I’m looking for help with ... --->
 <!--- 💬 Ask me about ...